SomeOddCodeGuy/WilmerAI/README.md

 The "Chat Summary" function builds upon the "Recent Memories" by summarizing the entire conversation up to the current point.
 It updates the summary every time new memories are added.
 Similar to "Recent Memories," this feature requires the `[DiscussionId]#######[/DiscussionId]` tag to function correctly.

-### Resetting Memories and Summary

-At any point, you can simply delete the files and they will get rebuilt, if applicable.
-I recommend this over modifying them directly.
-(Note that if you delete the Memories file, you should also remove the Summary file, but you can safely delete the Summary by itself.)

 ### Parallel Processing